slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"My family history begins with me, but yours ends with you." -- Iphicrates*
 > *"When you wish to instruct, be brief; children's minds take in quickly what you say, learn its lesson, and retain it faithfully.
 Every word that is unnecessary only pours over the side of a brimming mind." -- Cicero*
+- prepare the child for the path, not the child for teh path.
 -->

 > *"Teach your children early what you learned late."